goelparas/goelparas/README.md

 Hello! 👋👋

 I'm Paras Goel, a Frontend Developer 🚀 with experience working in startups.
 I've had the privilege of contributing to the success of two startups by leveraging my skills in building modern web applications.
-I'm passionate about creating exceptional user experiences and staying up-to-date with the latest web development technologies.
+I'm passionate about creating  user experiences and staying up-to-date with the latest web development technologies.

 ## Skills